Turkish involvement in the Syrian civil war: Second Northern Syria Buffer Zone

-Mustafa Bali, head of the Syrian Democratic Forces (SDF) said there were some agreements on the ground with the Syrian government, for Syrian forces to be deployed along the border.
+Mustafa Bali, head of the SDF, said there were some agreements on the ground with the Syrian government for Syrian forces to be deployed along the border.
 Russian military officials forged agreements between Syria, Turkey and Kurds for areas to be patrolled by each side.

-Russian and Turkish forces have continued their joint patrols.
-Questions remained about how much control Turkey has over its proxies, such as the Free Syrian Army.
+In December 2019, Russian and Turkish forces resumed their joint patrols, but questions remained about how much control Turkey has over its proxies, such as the Free Syrian Army.